strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/functions.md

 ## Register

-**Path —** `./src/index.js`.

-The `register` lifecycle function is an asynchronous function that runs before the application is initialized.
+The `register` found in `./src/index.js` lifecycle function is an asynchronous function that runs before the application is initialized.
 It can be used to:

 - [extend plugins](/developer-docs/latest/development/plugins-extension.md#extending-a-plugin-s-interface)